Docs / Core Concepts

 Auto-Switch on Focus

 When Auto-switch on focus is enabled (the default), clicking on a window belonging to another stage will automatically switch you to that stage.
-This is useful when an app activates from a notification or Spotlight and its window lives on a different stage.
+This also works when cycling between windows of the same app with Cmd+`.
+Useful when an app activates from a notification or Spotlight and its window lives on a different stage.

 Toggle this in Settings > General > Auto-switch on focus.